lentressangle/git-convention/README.md

 # iAdvize Git Convention

-We use a Feature Branch Workflow.
+We use a Feature Branch Workflow similar to the [Github Flow](https://guides.github.com/introduction/flow/index.html).

 ## <a name='TOC'>Table of Contents</a>